 - Since the supplemental guidance was developed based on the types of activities that companies may be engaged in, a company may need to consult more than one area to identify the types of information it should consider disclosing.

 4. Who supports the Task Force’s recommendations?

-- Over 270 organizations have stated support for the TCFD.
+- As of February 2022, over 3,000 organizations have stated support for the TCFD.
 The full list of supporters is available on the Task Force’s website.